Dasmariñas: Sampaloc

-There are many subdivisions and villages located in this area some of them are Greenwoods, Metrogate Estate, La Mediterranean, Washington Place, St.Charbel South and many more.
+Also there are many subdivisions and villages in this area some of them are Greenwoods, MetroGate Estate, La Mediterranean, Washington Place, St.Charbel South and many more.

-There also many factories here such as Syndenham Laboratories Inc., Coca-Cola Bottlers Phils.
+There also many factories located in this district such as Syndenham Laboratories Inc., Coca-Cola Bottlers Phils.
 Inc. and Miescor Builders Inc.

-BPO located here is the IQOR Philippines in SM City Dasmariñas and in Robinson's Place Dasmariñas.
+IQOR Dasmariñas the first New York based BPO office in the city, located in SM City Dasmariñas and Robinson's Dasmariñas.

 Five barangays are located in this district, these are: